 Applicants must be physically located in the United States or a designated territory and have suffered working capital losses due to the COVID-19 pandemic.
 In addition, the businesses must have been in operation on or before January 31, 2020.

 Businesses (other than sole proprietorships) must have a valid tax identification number.
-Each owner, member, partner or shareholder of 20% or more must be a U.S. citizen, non-citizen national or qualified alien with a valid Social Security number.
+Each owner, member, partner or principal of 20% or more must be a U.S. citizen, non-citizen national or qualified alien with a valid Social Security number.

 For loans of $500,000 or less, you must have a credit score of at least 570.
 For larger loans, the credit score must be at least 625.
 Personal guaranty and collateral requirements may apply, too, depending on the amount of the loan.